konveyor/enhancements/enhancements/assessment-module/README.md

       - **risk**: *String, limited values: red, yellow, green, unknown.
 Required*.
 The risk level the current answer implies.
       - **rationale**: *String.
 Optional.** An explanation of the rationale behind the answer being considered a risk.
       - **mitigation**: *String.
 Optional.* An explanation of the potential mitigation strategy for the risk implied by this answer.
       - **autotag**: *List.
-Optional.* Defines a list of tags to be automatically applied to the assessed application or archetype if this answer is selected.
+Optional.* Defines a list of tags to be automatically applied to the assessed application or archetype (as transitive tags) if this answer is selected.
 Each tag is defined by the following:
         - **category**: *String.
 Required.* Category of the target tag.
         - **tag**: *String.
 Required* Tag definition for the target tag.
       - **autoanswer_if_tags_present**: *List.
 Optional.* Defines a list of tags that will lead to this answer being automatically selected when the application or archetype is assessed.
 Each tag is defined by the following: